MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-download-azure-marketplace-item.md

 ### Import the download and publish to Azure Stack Marketplace (1811 and higher)

-1. You must move the files that you have [previously downloaded](#use-the-marketplace-syndication-tool-to-download-marketplace-items) locally so that they are available to your Azure Stack environment.
-The marketplace syndication tool must also be available to your Azure Stack environment, because you need to use the tool to perform the import operation.
+1. You must move the files that you've [previously downloaded](#use-the-marketplace-syndication-tool-to-download-marketplace-items) locally so that they're available to your Azure Stack environment.
+The marketplace syndication tool must also be available to your Azure Stack environment because you need to use the tool to perform the import operation.

    The following image shows a folder structure example. `D:\downloadfolder` contains all the downloaded marketplace items.
-Each sub-folder is a marketplace item (for example, `microsoft.custom-script-linux-arm-2.0.3`), named by the product ID.
-Inside each sub-folder is the marketplace item's downloaded content.
+Each subfolder is a marketplace item (for example, `microsoft.custom-script-linux-arm-2.0.3`), named by the product ID.
+Inside each subfolder is the marketplace item's downloaded content.

    [![Marketplace download directory structure](media/azure-stack-download-azure-marketplace-item/mp1sm.png "Marketplace download directory structure")](media/azure-stack-download-azure-marketplace-item/mp1.png#lightbox)